Berlusconi's last throw of the dice in Italy election

 Grillo’s success - some analysts believe he may reach 20 percent and overtake the PDL - could undermine Berlusconi’s bid to win enough Senate seats to paralyze a center-left-led government that is likely to make a ruling alliance with Monti.

-If Berlusconi does indeed fail, despite a remarkable campaign, many pundits believe he will gradually fade and eventually lose leadership of the centre right that he has headed for almost 20 years.
+If Berlusconi does indeed fail, despite a remarkable campaign, many pundits believe he will gradually fade and eventually lose leadership of the center right that he has headed for almost 20 years.

 Berlusconi is one of the most extraordinary characters to come out of Italy’s often bizarre political landscape, possessing a unique mix of political talent, brazen behavior and propensity for diplomatic gaffes that led to his virtual ostracism from European summits before his fall in 2011.